top of page

 photograph: oscar & hooch

-Let’s talk about the training lead.
-This isn’t just a lead—it’s the Swiss Army knife of dog walking.
+This isn't just a lead, it's the Swiss Army knife of dog walking.
 Double-ended triggers?
 Check.
 Extra rings?
 Check.
-The ability to adjust the 2m lead in seconds like you’re some kind of dog-walking ninja?
-Absolutely.
+The ability to adjust the 2m lead in seconds like you're some kind of dog-walking ninja?

 Whether you need to keep your pup glued to your side in a busy café or want to give them room to show off their "loose lead" strut, this lead has your back.